 This is Nazareth’s second solo exhibition with Stevenson, following PHAMBI KWENDLOVU in Cape Town in 2019, and is his first in the gallery’s Johannesburg space.

 The exhibition opens on Saturday 27 November, 10am to 1pm.
-An online presentation will be launched here the following week.

 The gallery will close for the holidays on 15 December and reopen on 6 January.